jonathansimmons/rails-quick-start-guide/README.md

 After you've don't this you should be able to go to http://myapp.dev and see your app running.

 #### Config Pow's Ruby version
+Pow has great info on this at [their site](http://pow.cx/manual.html#section_2.3.1), but I'll outline the basics here:
+##### rbenv
+If you're using rbenv this is as easy as typing `rbenv local 2.3.1` where 2.3.1 is the ruby version for this repo.
+This will create a .ruby-version file that rbenv will look to and load the right ruby gemset.

+##### RVM
+RVm is a touch more complex than rbenv but still only a one time setup.
 We want to be sure that pow is using the RVM ruby version out team specified in the project projects `.rvmc`.
 TO do this add a file named `pow.rc` at the application's root directory.

 ```bash
 if [ -f "$rvm_path/scripts/rvm" ] && [ -f ".rvmrc" ]; then